Eros483/Telco-Churn-Analysis/README.md

 - used SHAP to find which features most influence churn
 - Built a powerBI dashboard showing visualising relevant factors
 - Created a basic streamlit app with churn prediction capabilities, provided data.
+- Provided a powerBI dashboard for interactive result analysis
 ---

 ##  How to Run Locally